sethlaw/appsec-community-walkthroughs/walkthroughs/semgrep.md

 ```

 While this is a good start, we also want to confirm the issues through source code inspection.
-Opening up the _views.py_ file we find that the call to `User.objects.raw` is found within the `forgot_password` function and does indeed take user input directly from the `email` parameter.
+Opening up the _views.py_ file (located here: https://github.com/redpointsec/vtm/blob/main/taskManager/views.py , line# 805) we find that the call to `User.objects.raw` is found within the `forgot_password` function and does indeed take user input directly from the `email` parameter.

 ```python
 @csrf_exempt